abhikothari091/MLOps/Labs/Experiment_Tracking_Labs/W&B/README.md

 ## 📌 Final Notes

-This version of the lab is significantly richer and fully aligned with experiment-tracking best practices.
+1. This version of the lab is significantly richer and fully aligned with experiment-tracking best practices.
 The code is modular, visual, and ready for extension (e.g., sweeps, hyperparameter tuning, comparing models, logging artifacts).
+2. I have gitignored the reports and the model weights and just kept the lab1 and readme, you can trace the results in the ipynb outputs.